==> Life-enhancing factor No. 2: The right exercise!

 * Note that domesticated dogs have adapted to people: Most of them feel most comfortable when air temperature is between 20C and 27C (68F to 81F) and relative humidity between 40% to 65% (a hygrometer is a great item to own, we have several, in different places).

-In order to stay healthy, calm, and balanced dogs need both mental exercise and physical exercise, and both forms must involve all senses, and the physical exercise must involve all muscles.
+In order to stay healthy, calm, and balanced, all dogs including the tiny Chihuahua need both mental exercise and physical exercise, and both forms must involve all senses, and the physical exercise must involve all muscles.

 Sometimes we may be able to combine some form of mental exercise with some form of physical exercise (if we make adjustments), but normally we must set aside dedicated time for each of these, and for the subcategories within.
 And that's actually an advantage: It gives ourselves the chance to rest a bit while our dog is exercising.
 Meaning, we can provide our GSD the (massive!) exercise such dog breed needs, but we don't need to match it with exercising ourselves as much, and at the same time.